-But even with all the factors working against us, we still have the gusto to prevail by doing a handful of great things habitually.
+Even with this wide range of responsibilities, we still have the gusto to prevail by doing a handful of great things habitually.

-1. Set goals
+1. Set marketing campaign goals.

 The wisest and greatest of marketers set goals.
 If you run a campaign without goals, who's to say it was successful?
 Having goals in place for your marketing efforts will help you define success.